danielfullmer/pinecube-nixos/README.md

 Maybe this is for easier PoE support?

 ## USB
-Not working in linux or u-boot. dmesg reports: `supply vcc not found, using dummy regulator`
+Working in linux, currently not in u-boot.

 ## WIFI
 `iwlist wlan0 scan` worked fine.